CiscoZeus/fluent-plugin-fields-autotype/README.md

 ===========================

 Fluent output filter plugin for parsing key/value fields in records based on &lt;key>=&lt;value> pattern.
-Automatically determines the data type of the key.
+Automatically determines the data type of the value (string, integer or float).

 ## Installation